-Written permission from a parent or legal guardian must be obtained before a mentoring relationship is commenced for any youth who has not reached their 18th birthday.
-This may be done by the Youth Leader or a member of the youth team.
+Written permission from a parent or legal guardian must be obtained before a mentoring relationship is commenced for any youth who have not reached their 18th birthday.
+This may be done by the Youth Pastor or a member of the youth team.
 It is the responsibility of the Mentor to know that written permission is in place before meeting with a member of Found Youth.

-Once the agreement is in place, it is hoped that the mentor will connect with the Mentee direct and not through the parents.
-The consent form will inform the way the Mentee is contacted.
+Once the agreement is in place, it is hoped that the Mentor will connect with the Mentee directly and not through the parents.
+The youth consent form will inform the way the Mentee is contacted.

 A record of the meetings must be kept by the Mentor; date, time and venue of meeting.
 A brief record of what happened at the meeting, and any action points must also be made.
-The records must be available for inspection by the Youth Pastor and the Safeguarding Co-ordinator at any time and returned to the office at the end of the academic year for filing.
+The records must be available for inspection by the Youth Pastor and the Safeguarding Coordinator at any time.